 In South Korea, becoming a flight attendant is a highly coveted and elusive career path.
 Jihye Park, a South Korean native, explains: “They’re considered a cultural icon of beauty and intelligence.”
 Part of the reason is the legendary requirements demanded from many Korean airlines and the notoriously competitive acceptance rate.
 For example, on average, Korean Air annually accepts 150 flight attendants out of more than 20,000 applicants.
-And the requirements for Korean Air are stringent: they will only recruit stewardesses who hold a bachelor’s degree with excellent academic performance.
+And the requirements for Korean Air are stringent: they will only recruit stewardesses who hold a bachelor’s degree with strong academic performance.
 But there’s more: Pablo Lee, the director at a flight attendant training academy, told The Korea Herald, “They have to be physically perfect – weighing more than 132 pounds (59kgs) is kind of overweight,” he said.

 CV head shots are a key determinant in whether applicants are invited for an interview, so as a result ‘flight attendant photo shopping’ services have surged in popularity.
 Prior to getting CV headshots taken or attending an interview, many applicants get their hair and makeup professionally done.
 Capitalising on this demand, makeup and hair salons have introduced ‘stewardess hair and makeup’ services.
 “Increasing people’s chances of scoring a flight attendant job is a fully-fledged industry in Korea,” Jihye explains.

 Plastic surgery clinics also provide tailored packages for aspiring stewardesses called “The Perfect Flight Attendant Face”, to shape facial features that align with the airline’s benchmark for attractiveness.
 “Maybe not all, but most people get a few tweaks to look more more attractive for their interview and many current flight attendants also get nips and tucks to maintain their looks,” said Park Min Hye.